akka/akka-http/docs/src/main/paradox/routing-dsl/directives/method-directives/head.md

 by the default @ref[RejectionHandler](../../rejections.md#the-rejectionhandler).

 @@@ note
-By default, akka-http handles HEAD-requests transparently by dispatching a GET-request to the handler and stripping of the result body.
-See the `akka.http.server.transparent-head-requests` setting for how to disable this behavior.
+Akka-http can handles HEAD-requests transparently by dispatching a GET-request to the handler and stripping of the result body.
+See the `akka.http.server.transparent-head-requests` setting for how to enable this behavior.
 @@@